Rectus/openxr-steamvr-passthrough/readme.md

 - The depth reconstruction from the 3D Room View is not supported.
 It is not currently accessible to developers.
 - The passthrough view has higher latency than the SteamVR compositor.
 - OpenGL applications are not currently supported.
-- The DirectX12 renderer isn't using shared textures for the camera frames.
-This limits performance.
 - The 3D reconstruction modes do not project the images correctly yet.
 - The 3D stereo reconstruction mode is not supported with Vulkan.